Fortiz2305/go-todo/README.md

     delete      Delete a task
     list        Show the task list
     save        Save a new task
-    set_status  Set the status of your task
+    setStatus  Set the status of your task

     Use "./go-todo help <command>" for more information about a command.
 ```